princefishthrower/chrisfrew.in/src/content/blog/auth0-expo-and-react-native-authorization-code-grant-flow-with-pkce/index.md

 >
 > As a first step I would check if the client identifier you’re using is indeed configured to NOT require authentication in the token endpoint.
 In other words, start by checking that the application in the Auth0 dashboard has Token Endpoint Authentication Method set to none.

-I took his advice - taking a step back; going to a totally a clean slate.
+I took his advice - taking a step back; going to a totally clean slate.
 First, I recreated the POST request in Postman as he suggested, where all request fields and parameters could be easily organized and reviewed.
 Aha!
 In Postman I got an error message I could work with:

 `Parameter 'code_verifier' must be between 43 and 128 characters long`